EvieHarv/HypixelStats/README.md

 Done!

 You can now join a game and see all the stats!
-(If you don't have Java installed, you'll have to do `/who` manually.
-I'd recommend installing Java and restarting the application.)

 ***NOTE***: If you ever play nicked, make sure to go to the Aliases tab and set your nickname!
 It can break things if you don't.